-Every American has to file a tax return every year if he or she earned income that year, even if they don't owe anything; they could be owed a refund on taxes they already paid throughout the year, or they could find that they owe additional taxes.
+Every American has to file a tax return every year if they earned income that year, even if they don't owe anything; they could be owed a refund on taxes they already paid throughout the year, or they could find that they owe additional taxes.

 But if you don't file your taxes, or you don't pay the taxes you owe, then there are a number of serious consequences that could affect you.